Rainy Day Women Nos. 12 & 35: Releases

 An edited version of "Rainy Day Women #12 & 35", lasting 2 minutes and 26 seconds, was released as a single on March 22, 1966, with "Pledging My Time" as the B-side.
 The third and fifth verses were omitted, to make the duration more suitable for radio play.
-The single entered the Billboard Hot 100 charts on April 23 and remained on the chart for nine weeks, pleaking at number two.
+The single entered the Billboard Hot 100 charts on April 23 and remained on the chart for nine weeks, peaking at number two.
 On May 12, the single entered the UK Singles Chart for the start of an eight-week run, where its highest placing was seventh.
 It also appeared at number three in Canada, and ninth in the Netherlands.
 Blonde on Blonde, Dylan's seventh studio album, was issued as a double album on June 20, with "Rainy Day Women" and "Pledging My Time" as its first two tracks.
 The album track has a duration of 4 minutes and 36 seconds.

 The song has been included on several of Dylan's compilation and live albums.
-A short rehearsal, lasting arounf 1:41, was included with the finished track on the collector's edition of The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 (2015); this has a total duration of 6:17.
+A short rehearsal, lasting around 1:41, was included with the finished track on the collector's edition of The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 (2015); this has a total duration of 6:17.